 "Pass" grade in FNMT 016 or satisfactory score on mathematics placement test.

 FNMT 019 - Introductory Mathematics

-This course covers operations with whole numbers, integers, and rational numbers written as fractions or decimals; solving problems with dimensional analysis, ratios, proportions, percent, speed/distance/time, and perimeter and area of basic geometric shapes; and simplifying and manipulating linear algebraic expressions and solving linear equations.
-An on-campus, in-person departmental final exam is required with no calculators allowed
+This course covers operations with whole numbers, integers, and rational numbers written as fractions or decimals; solving problems with dimensional analysis, ratios, proportions, percent, speed/distance/time, and perimeter and area of basic geometric shapes; simplifying and manipulating linear algebraic expressions and solving linear equations and inequalities; an introduction to laws of exponents; and factoring out a greatest common factor monomial from a binomial/trinomial.
+An on-campus, in-person departmental final exam is required (conditions permitting) with no calculators allowed.

 FNMT 118 - Intermediate Algebra

 Real numbers, polynomials, rational expressions, algebraic expressions, linear equations and inequalities in one variable, absolute value equations and inequalities, linear equations in two variables, graphs of lines, systems of linear equations in two variables, quadratic equations in one variable, problem solving.
 An on-campus, in-person departmental final exam is required with no calculators allowed.

 Students learn the essential concepts, practices, and quantitative skills necessary for retail planning, buying, and selling.
 This course covers mathematical topics that pertain to students who are pursuing careers in Fashion Merchandising.
 These topics include profit and loss statement, retail pricing of merchandise, markups, markdowns, the retail method of inventory, six-month planning, and assortment planning.
 Students learn the various financial tools that retailers use to evaluate performance.
 Students will simulate buying decisions and learn how to use technology to assist in retail management.